David Roentgen

 Table by David Roentgen, circa 1780–1790.

-David Roentgen (1743 in Herrnhaag – February 12, 1807), was a German cabinetmaker of the eighteenth century, famed throughout Europe for his marquetry and his secret drawers and poes and mechanical fittings.
+David Roentgen (1743 in Herrnhaag – February 12, 1807), was a German cabinetmaker of the eighteenth century, famed throughout Europe for his marquetry, secret drawers, and mechanical fittings.
 His work embraces the late Rococo and the Neoclassical styles.

 Chronology

 In 1753 his father Abraham Roentgen, who had trained in London in the workshop of William Gomm, migrated to the Moravian settlement at Neuwied, near Coblenz, where he established a furniture factory.
 David learned his trade in his father's workshop, inherited the paternal business in 1772, and entered into partnership with the clockmaker Kintzing.
 By that time, the name of the firm was well known, even in France.
 Oddly he is remembered in France as one of the foreign cabinetmakers and workers in marquetry who, like Jean-François Oeben and Jean Henri Riesener, achieved distinction during the closing years of the Ancien Régime.
 Since Paris was the style center of Europe, he opened a show-room, but his furniture was made in Neuwied.
 The engraver Willerters recorded his appearance in Paris, initially on August 30, 1774, that M. Rontgen, celebre ébéniste, établi à Nieuwied, peintre de Coblenz, m'est venu voir, en m'apportant une lettre de recommandation de M. Zick, peintre à Coblenz ...
 Comme M. Rontgen connaissait personne à Paris, je lui fus utile en lui enseignant quelques sculpteurs et dessinateurs dont il avait besoin.

 Roentgen was first and foremost an astute man of business.
 His outlet did not prosper as expected.
 The powerful trade corporation of the maîtres ébénistes disputed his right to sell in Paris furniture of foreign manufacture.
 In 1780 he resolved this restriction by inventing new style of marquetry, which attracted a good deal of attention.
 Instead of representing light and shade by burning, smoking or engraving the pieces of veneer, DR arranged intricate patterns of wood inlay to create the impression of pietra dura.
 His great rivals admitted him to their exclusive guild.

 He appears to have curried considerable favor with the queen, Marie Antoinette, whose first language was also German.
 On several of his journeys throughout Europe, she charged him to deliver her presents and dolls dressed in the latest Paris fashions.
 They were intended to serve as patterns for the dressmakers to her mother and her sisters.

-Because of his proficiency in constructing furniture with amusing mechanical features, the queen appointed Roentgen ébéniste-mechanicien.
+Because of his proficiency in constructing furniture with amusing mechanical features, the Queen appointed Roentgen ébéniste-mechanicien.
 Popular in the late eighteenth century, ladies' dressing tables were designed to appear as a desk, drawing table or other less personal furniture, to conceal toiletries.
 A spring trigger, hidden catch or button revealed its dual purpose.